Prof. Dr. Ying Cheng

 From a functional perspective it is well known what start-ups need – availability and access to high-class research, a financing infrastructure well-tuned to the specific needs of different development stages, including exit options via IPO, access to qualified personnel, open markets, a regulatory and tax environment favourable to the risk profile of start-ups, and last but not least a culture that nurtures and supports entrepreneurial spirit.
 What is less known is the importance of the geographic dimension regarding the functional prerequisites.
 There are in fact two opposing strands of literature – one stressing the importance of regional or local clusters in providing the essential eco-system for start-ups, the other pointing to the need for strong international linkages to tap global research, global investors, global talent and global markets.

 Our research project will look at both geographic aspects, namely the local conditions and the international connections.
-Empirically we will focus on some of the largest agglomerations in Asia, mainly Tokyo, Seoul, Suzhou and Chongqing.
+Empirically we will focus on some of the largest agglomerations in Asia, namely Tokyo, Seoul, Beijing, Suzhou and Chongqing.
 Leading research questions are

 - How important are local conditions and international linkages with respect to the functional prerequisites?